docelic/rsyncnow/README.md

-1. Additionally, if the files to sync are being found faster than they are synced, and the bandwidth/resource limits allow it, one can run `rsyncnow` with multiple `syncer` processes to achieve faster/concurrent syncing of multiple files.
+1. Additionally, if the files to sync are being found faster than they are synced, and the bandwidth/resource limits allow it, one can run `rsyncnow` with multiple `syncer` processes to achieve even faster/concurrent syncing of multiple files.

 ## Usage instructions